InnerSourceCommons/innersourcecommons.org/content/en/stories/_index.md

       Our tools have been built been built from the ground up with an expectation of InnerSource … The way that we encourage that in a very disparate organization is mostly word of mouth and clear documentation.
       {{< /company >}}
       {{< company name="BBVA AI Factory" image="/images/logos/BBVA_AI_factory.png" article="https://www.bbvaaifactory.com/mercury-acelerando-la-reutilizacion-en-ciencia-de-datos-dentro-de-bbva/" author_name="Rafael Hernandez Murcia" author_title="Senior Manager Data Scientist" >}}
-      Mercury is a collaborative Data Science library in Python that applies the principles of InnerSource at BBVA.
+      Thanks to an InnerSource strategy we are scaling the reusability of Data Science code in a wide range of countries and business areas at BBVA.
+To achieve this, we developed a Python library, named Mercury.
       {{< /company >}}
       {{< company name="BCG Gamma" image="/images/logos/bcg.png" article="https://github.com/customer-stories/bcg-gamma" >}}
       {{< /company >}}